Basic Usage

 - Assembly - The process of building products with their dependencies

-import { createMarket } from "typectx"
+import { service } from "typectx"

-Step 2: Defining Request suppliers
+Step 2: Defining Request services

-Creating a Request Supplier
+Creating a Request Service

-const $session = market.add("session").request<{
+const $session = service("session").request<{

 userId: string